movanet/mova-notes/README-DEPLOYMENT.md

 2. Type: **"Webpage HTML Export: Export Vault"**
 3. Wait for export to complete
 4. Auto-deploy triggers automatically 🚀

-**Note:** Single-note export is not currently supported because the export plugin clears the entire output folder before exporting.

 ## ✨ New Features